StrikingLoo/SimpleCoin/README.md

 ### Miner.py

 This file is probably the most important.
 Running it will create a node (like a server).
 From here you can connect to the blockchain and process transactions (that other users send) by mining.
-As a reward for this work, you recieve some coins.
+As a reward for this work, you receive some coins.
 The more nodes exist, the more secure the blockchain gets.

 ```miner.py``` has 2 processes running in parallel: